byTheInK/Easier-Arch/README.md

 KEYMAP=trq
 ```
 ## Timezone
-To set the timezone we are going to make a symbolic link.
+To set the timezone you are going to make a symbolic link.
 ```bash
 ln -sf /usr/share/zoneinfo/Region/City /etc/localtime
 ```